julzaza/wildwitchherbs/_posts/2026-01-21-love-attraction-rituals-folk-magic.md

 - **[Balkan Love Magic: Folk Spells and Desire Rites](/balkan-love-magic-folklore/)**, a post on darker side of love bonding and desire
 - **[Balkan Love Rites and Ancestral Courtship Traditions](/balkan-courtship-love-rites/)**, an exploration of socially acceptable love attracting rituals

-This post exists to show these traditions were part of a global pattern, not isolated customs.

 ---

 ## Shared Patterns Across Cultures